Thailand Retreat: November 4th-15th. ⏰ 8 SPOTS REMAINING!

 I didn’t give a shit what everyone thought of me.

 It’s pretty awesome to be surrounded by Buddhists.
-They do some weird shit (lots of chanting, bowing heads to the floor, making altars, sound familiar yogis?) so I was right at home sprawling my yoga mat out between meditation sessions and bending my body into a pretzel.
-I even noticed that when I did that some of the other practitioners starting stretching with me.
+They do some weird shit (lots of chanting, bowing heads to the floor, making altars, sound familiar, yogis?) so I was right at home sprawling my yoga mat out between meditation sessions and bending my body into a pretzel.
+I even noticed that when I did that, some of the other practitioners started stretching with me.
 It was pretty cool.

 I also learned some other things like enhancing my compassion towards myself, how to draw myself out a negative chatter cycle quicker, and also that I have full capabilities to be accountable for my thinking.
 All of that said, I HIGHLY recommend a retreat for those who have never been on one.